ToniMacaroni/RedLoader/README.md

 </p> -->

 # RedLoader
-**... is a mod loader and sdk that started as a fork of [MelonLoader](https://github.com/LavaGang/MelonLoader).
-It's main purpose is to make mod development for Sons Of The Forest more streamlined by adding some much needed improvements and features.
-As well as making it a bit more user friendly.**
+**... is a mod loader and sdk for the game "Sons of the Forest".
+With In-Game configurations, UI frameworks and many APIs for the different systems in the game it's main purpose is to make mod development for Sons Of The Forest more streamlined and making it a user friendly experience for players.**

 ---